-The risk is, mainly, that you'll spend time on implementation only to find that the solution isn't really built to help your reps serve the patient.
+The risk is, mainly, that you'll spend time on implementation only to find that the solution isn't really built to help your agents serve the customer.
 That's why we recommend using certain evaluation parameters to get started.